-Overlooking the bay in Tallinn, this is where you will find the Maarjamäe Memorial Complex.
-This ensemble of memorials dates from Soviet times, back in the 1970s, and it’s easy to spot from the city centre because of its sizeable concrete obelisk dedicated to the Defenders of the Soviet Union.
+Overlooking the bay in Tallinn, you will find the Maarjamäe Memorial Complex.
+This ensemble of memorials dates from Soviet times, back in the 1970s, and it’s easy to spot from the city center because of its sizeable concrete obelisk dedicated to the Defenders of the Soviet Union.

-The Maarjamäe Memorial Complex can be split into the Estonian History Museum, a Second World War cemetery and the Soviet Memorial.
-However, we will focus here on the Soviet part since it’s the most visually interesting and spent the most time visiting it.
+The Maarjamäe Memorial Complex can be split into the Estonian History Museum, a Second World War cemetery, and the Soviet Memorial.
+However, we will focus here on the Soviet part since it’s the most visually interesting, and we spent the most time visiting it.

 We were in Tallinn during the Winter of 2017.
 The last place we visited in town was the Maarjamäe Memorial Complex.
 We were close by, looking for Soviet Statues behind the Estonian History Museum, when an obelisk in the distance caught our eyes.